THE APPLICATION PERIOD FOR THIS POSITION IS NOW CLOSED. APPLICANTS SHORTLISTED FOR AN INTERVIEW WILL BE NOTIFIED THE WEEK OF MAY 20TH.

 - You enjoy giving public presentations

-- Computers are your good friend and you’re comfortable with the latest technology
+- Computers/smart phones are your good friend and you’re comfortable with the latest technology

-It would also be great – but not a deal breaker – if you had some experience in grassroots organizing and strategic planning, marine planning, species at risk protection and knowledge of the local marine environment.
+It would also be great – but not a deal breaker – if you had some experience in grassroots organizing and knowledge of the local marine environment.

-Please use this filename standard for your attachments: MO[your last name]_[your first initial]_[cover letter or resume or references or all].
-For example, Joe Smith will attach his resume with the filename: MO_smith_j_resume.pdf, if he includes all his documents into one it will be MP_smith_j_all.pdf.
+Please use this filename standard for your attachments: PEC[your last name]_[your first initial]_[cover letter or resume or references or all].
+For example, Joe Smith will attach his resume with the filename: PEC_smith_j_resume.pdf, if he includes all his documents into one it will be MP_smith_j_all.pdf.
+Thank you.